 Participants were recruited through Red Deer Polytechnic's learning management system.
-A total of 105 participants contributed to the online survey.
-We conducted quality checks on the data and removed data from participants who did not complete the whole survey and cognitive task.
-After removing these participants, the final sample used for analysis consisted of 68 participants whose ages ranged from 18-79 years old (M{age} = 25.25, SD = 9.94).
-Most respondents self-identified as female (n =53, 78%).
-Approximately 72% (n = 49) of the respondents were enrolled in or have completed a baccalaureate degree.
-Individuals that were under the age of 18, who had known neurological conditions, such as Attention Deficit Hyperactivity Disorder, or learning difficulties were not permitted to participate to reduce confounds when measuring cognitive functions (Jarrold & Towse, 2006).
+A total of 105 participants surveys and the n-Back cognitive task. contributed to the online survey.
+We conducted quality checks on the data and removed data from participants who did not Data analysis was conducted using SPSS Statistics.
+Separate complete the whole survey and cognitive task.
+After removing hierarchal logistic regression analyses were conducted.
+One model these participants, the final sample used for analysis consisted of was used with WMC and thinking styles as predictors, and 68 participants whose ages ranged from 18-79 years old ($M{\rm m}$ = vaccine hesitancy/acceptance as the outcome variable.
+The second 25.25, SD = 9.94).
+Most respondents self-identified as female (n model employed COVID-19 attitudes as predictors, and vaccine =53, 78%).
+Approximately 72% (n = 49) of the respondents were hesitancy/acceptance as the outcome variable.
+One-way ANOVAs enrolled in or have completed a baccalaureate degree.
+Individuals were conducted with Tukey HSD post hoc tests to determine if nthat were under the age of 18, who had known neurological back accuracy scores influenced reaction times, and another to determine if differences in WMC account for variation for concern conditions, such as Attention Deficit Hyperactivity Disorder, or learning difficulties were not permitted to participate to reduce regarding the severity COVID-19. confounds when measuring cognitive functions (Jarrold & Towse, 2006).